- Flossing Effectiveness

 When it comes to dental implants, the first thing to remember is that they are not teeth.
 Yes, they have replaced your teeth, but they are still made of some contrived material with no nerve endings.

 For this reason, if you floss too aggressively, you might accidentally cut open the Peri-implant seal and allow bacteria to seep into the pocket, right where the bone is.
 Try to gently floss around implants, not going too deep into the pocket.
-It’s better to not floss an implant rather than cause damage.

 Best Dental Floss